profsmucker/ta-works/taworks/README.md

     * change the number of TAs and submit - verify that the number was saved to the database
     * verify receiving a response message for submit
     * verify that the form will not accept anything but a numeric answer for # of tas
-12. Go on instructor ranking page
+12. Go on Instructor Ranking Page
     * verify students who put "0" as their preference when applying to courses do not appear on the instructor ranking page for the course
     * verify that multiple instructors can look at their tokenized links at the same time
     * verify that the preferences wrote to the database